rgmyr/tf-ProSeNet/README.md

 # TensorFlow-ProSeNet

 This is a `tf.keras` implementation of [Interpretable and Steerable Sequence Learning via Prototypes](https://arxiv.org/abs/1907.09728) (Ming et al., 2019).
-It's unlikely I'll implement a mechanism for the "steering" part, but most of the interpretive stuff should be useful.
+It's unlikely I'll implement a mechanism for the "steering" part, but most of the interpretive stuff should be useful to me.

 **Contributions are welcome!**